rfc-st/humble/README.md

-  -u URL -l es                Analyzes the URL and reports (in Spanish) detailed findings -u URL -o pdf               Analyzes the URL and exports detailed findings to PDF -u URL -r                   Analyzes the URL and reports detailed findings along with HTTP response headers -u URL -s ETag NEL          Analyzes the URL and skips checks associated with 'ETag' and 'NEL' HTTP response headers -u URL -ua 4                Analyzes the URL using the fourth User-Agent of 'additional/user_agents.txt'
+  -u URL -l es                Analyzes the URL and reports (in Spanish) detailed findings -u URL -o pdf               Analyzes the URL and exports detailed findings to PDF -u URL -r                   Analyzes the URL and reports detailed findings along with HTTP response headers -u URL -s ETag NEL          Analyzes the URL and skips deprecated/insecure and missing checks for 'ETag' and 'NEL' headers -u URL -ua 4                Analyzes the URL using the fourth User-Agent of 'additional/user_agents.txt'
 ```